KriachkoAS/sysbox-sandbox/README.md

 ## use

-usage quite complicated and probably longer to describe then rewrite project, so simplified version:
+Usage quite complicated and probably longer to describe then rewrite project, so simplified version:
   - rewrite Dockerfile by commenting new parts and uncomment them back as you ready to check them
   - copy `/etc/ssh` from working sandbox for use as consistent fingerprint
   - config Ssh client to use sanndbox with the same key that is added to auhtentic ones